kittykatattack/ga/README.md

   }
 }
 ```
-You can see in the code above that each alien's y position places it
+You can see in the code above that th alien's `y` position places it
 out of sight just above the stage's top boundary.
 ```
 alien.y = 0 - alien.height;